deifyed/naVi/README.md

 `navi.explainRange()` will provide an explanation of code using the current selection as context.
 The explanation will open in a separate window and will not alter the selected text.

+`navi.openChat()` will open a chat interface where you can discuss your code with GPT.

 ## Installation

 ### Requirements